-I am a Licensed Clinical Social Worker (LICSW) with a Master’s degree in Social Work from the University of Washington.
-I have spent the majority of my career working in inpatient hospital settings, where I gained significant training and experience in the treatment of diverse individuals and families with a broad range of mental health concerns.
+I am a Licensed Clinical Social Worker with a Master’s Degree in Social Work from the University of Washington.
+I spent the early part of my career working in inpatient hospital settings, where I gained significant training and experience in the treatment of individuals and families with a broad range of mental health concerns.
 Working in a private practice affords me the ability to maintain a continuing therapeutic relationship, and allows me to be present through times of crisis as well as the gradual process of personal growth.

-I look forward to working in collaboration with you to identify and develop an individualized approach to meeting your therapeutic goals.
+I look forward to working with you to identify and develop an individual approach to meeting your therapeutic goals.